 - Less manual work

-More sales – we covered this up top.
-Get to people faster, get them on side.
+More sales – we covered this already.
+Get to people faster, get them on-side.

 Smarter marketing – we’ve looked at this too.
 It’s all about profiling, and offering personalized customer service based on what you know.

 So what about that manual work?
 There’s a lot of value waiting to be found.
 Auto-completing data entry is neat, and that’s only the start.